calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Assessment and Grading points
 * Where and when to access support
 * Building relationships and collaborating with others
-* Review Bb, terminologies, paperwork
+* Review Blackboard, terminologies, paperwork

 What is a teacher?